bhibels/mobas/README.md

 Users of the app need the moodle/create:token capability.
 This can be given to all authenticated users.

 Mobas creates a specific web service containing the functions it requires.
-Currently there is one component of this which much be done manually in the moodle database.
-After mobas is installed, there will be a row in Moodle's external_services table as follows:

-The "shortname" field must be altered to contain 'mobas' so that the mobile application can talk to moodle.
-This must be done directly in the database for now, see MDL-29807

 ##Mobile Application